 Delaware enlists a graduated drivers licensing program for teens looking to get behind the wheel.
 Regardless of age, if you are a first-time driver you must begin with one of the following learner’s permits.

-- Level One Learner’s Permit―Teens older than 16 but younger than 18
+- Level One Learner’s Permit―Teens older than 16 years old but younger than 18 years old

 A) Ace a Few DMV Practice Tests

 Take multiple online practice permit tests before you head to a Delaware DMV office to take your written test.
 Sample test questions cover the DE traffic laws and road signs you’ll find on the actual DMV exam.
 Be sure you also review the Delaware Driver Manual.

 B) Gather the Appropriate Documents and License Fees

 ALL learner’s permit applicants must provide the state with:

 - Documentation proving your name, date of birth, Social Security number (if eligible) and two proofs of Delaware residency (unless your sponsor* is a licensed Delaware driver living at the same address; see the state’s Required Documentation Table

 - Proper fees (cash, check, money order, VISA or MasterCard)